 This is very much determined by the relief, the wind direction and the exposure: The snow is deposited in hollows and as snow cornices on the leeward side of a ridge, whereas it is blown away on its windward side.
 If the windward side is also on the sunny side, the snow also thaws, so that the site is open all year round.
-There the plants (Loiseleurietum) are exposed to extreme frost-drought as in the mountain tundra and are also accompanied by the same lichens.
+There the plants (Loiseleurietum association) are exposed to extreme frost-drought as in the mountain tundra and are also accompanied by the same lichens.
 On a shady windward slope there is no warming by insolation.
-In the case of heavy snow deposits at the foot of a slope exposed to the north, the aperiod is reduced to a minimum (snow valleys) or is absent altogether where the snow remains throughout the summer.
-Depending on the snowfall in the individual years at the same location, the aperiod may be longer or shorter.
-The average aperiod decreases with altitude and is theoretically zero when the climatic snow line is reached (mountain glaciation).
+In the case of heavy snow deposits at the foot of a slope exposed to the north, the snow-free period is reduced to a minimum (snow valleys) or is absent altogether where the snow remains throughout the summer.
+Depending on the snowfall in the individual years at the same location, the snow-free period (Aper-time) may be longer or shorter.
+The average snow-free period decreases with elevation and is theoretically zero when the climatic snow line is reached (mountain glaciation).
 In individual cases, however, it can still be very long high above the snow line on steep faces.
-This is why flowering plants in the Alps occur in the nival stage, i.e. above the climatic snow line.
+This is why flowering plants in the Alps on favoured sites occur in the nival belt, i.e. above the climatic snow line.

-In any case, the microclimate on radiation days is characterized by favorable temperature conditions, even at high altitudes.
-The temperature of the leaves in the sun can be up to 22 K above the air temperature.
+In any case, the microclimate on sunny days is characterised by favorable temperature conditions, even at high elevation.
+The temperature of the leaves in the sunshine can be up to 22 K above the air temperature.
 There are warm niches everywhere, known to the climber, and these are exploited especially by the low-growing plants near the ground.
 In cloudy weather the differences balance out.

-From what has been said it is clear that in the steep alpine level there is no standard climate with regard to vegetation, but that there is a subdivision into the smallest climatic spaces; these can differ sharply at the shortest distance, for example on the sunny and shady side of a rock.
-Of paramount importance is the snow deposition in winter, which one must know in order to be able to judge the aperiod; otherwise the vegetation division remains incomprehensible to one.
+From what has been said it is clear that in the steep alpine belt there is no standard climate with regard to vegetation, but that there is a subdivision into the smallest climatic spaces; these can differ sharply at the shortest distance, for example on the sunny and shady side of a rock.
+Of paramount importance is the snow deposition in winter, which one must know in order to be able to judge the snow-free period; otherwise the vegetation division remains incomprehensible to one.

-A major role is played by temperature inversions and cold air lakes, which lead to a reversal of the stage sequence (beech over spruce).
-Even in midsummer, night frosts occur in sinkholes when they radiate, so that no tree growth is possible at the bottom of the sinkhole.
+A major role is played by temperature inversions and cold air lakes, which lead to a reversal of the sequence of the altitudinal belts (beech over spruce).
+Even in midsummer, night frosts occur in sinkholes (dolines) when there is outgoping radiation, so that no tree growth is possible at the bottom of the sinkhole.

-In addition, the altitudinal levels are disturbed by avalanche tracks; on these, the alpine vegetation descends deep into the forest level, because there it is not exposed to the competition of the forest vegetation.
+In addition, the elevationalbelts are disturbed by avalanche tracks; on these, the alpine vegetation descends deep into the forest belt, because there it is not exposed to the competition of the forest vegetation.
 Alpine exclaves can also be found in the middle of the forest on heavily weathered dolomite with very shallow, nutrient-poor soils.
 Also known are the relict sites of alpine species on moors in the foothills of the Alps.
 At such sites the undemanding but slow-growing alpine species are less exposed to competition from others.

-6.3 Alpine and nival stage
+6.3 Alpine and nival belts